 Quality That Doesn't Compromise

 These scores come from a model running at just 4.31 average bits per parameter, compressed to less than a quarter of its original size.
-The 96.0% on ARC-Challenge means near-perfect science reasoning from a model running on a desktop Mac.
+96.0% on ARC-Challenge means near-perfect science reasoning from a model running on a desktop Mac.

 Why This Matters for the Apple AI Ecosystem